marsteg/adventure-game/README.md

 							- trigger next speech line or exit dialog
 - Introduced a Player.
 At the moment it simply spawns and can be send to a destination
 	- The Player has now a left and right walking animation
+- There is now a small Text Area that displays the objectname of whatever you are pointing at